tinganho/balanced-storage/README.md

 ```
 indicates that only elements added/subtracted to `eventCallbacks[event]`(and not `eventCallbacks`) will be considered.

 Notice, also when we now have an annotation for the storage.
 We don't need to classify methods with `add|sub NAME` anymore.
-Though, you still need to alias some call expressions with `add|sub NAME as ALIAS` to prevent name collisions.

 ### Add Method Example